rxdt/tankgame-rxdt/README.md

 ## Purpose of jar Folder
-The jar folder will store the built jar of your term project.
+The jar folder will store the built jar `out/artifacts/tankgame_rxdt_jar/tankgame-rxdt.jar`

-`NO SOURCE CODE SHOULD BE IN THIS FOLDER.
-DOING SO WILL CAUSE POINTS TO BE DEDUCTED

 `THIS FOLDER CAN NOT BE DELETED OR MOVED`